stefanvoegelisrf/help/3d/blender/index.md

 7. Connect the output of the **Map Range converter** to the **Base color** of the shader which will give us the wave pattern.

 ![Wave pattern with nodes](images/wave%20pattern%20with%20nodes.png)

+##### Creating generated coordinates
+Using generated coordinates allows use automatically-generated texture coordinates from the vertex positions of the mesh without deformation, keeping them sticking to the surface under animation.
+The coordinates range from 0.0 to 1.0 over the bounding box of the undeformed mesh.

+1. Go to shading workspace and add [texture coordinate](#texture-coordinate)
+2. Use the **generated** value to use the generated texture coordinates

 #### Image texture